Establishing the Framework of a Business Acquisition

 For example, your template for a model acquisition candidate could entail: same industry, different products and demographics, overlapping support platforms, supply chain and expense structures and established social media presence.
 Potential synergies can account for 20 percent reduction in costs and 40 percent boost in revenues and 10 percent boost to OCF.

-Establish a relationship with a seasoned financial partner and engage preemptively to determine what type of financing options are available.
-A financial partner with expertise, capital and flexibility can accommodate your organization's lending, expansion and acquisition needs and help you navigate your financing needs to successfully acquire a business and grow your organization.
+Establish a relationship with an experienced business bank and engage preemptively to determine what type of financing options are available.
+A banker with expertise, capital and flexibility can accommodate your organization's lending, expansion and acquisition needs, and help you navigate financing options to successfully acquire a business and grow your organization.